evilstyle91/BotPreSearch/README.md

-# Presearch Bot Farmer
+# Presearch Bot

-This bot will farm pre token with presearch.
+This bot will farm [PRE](https://coinmarketcap.com/fr/currencies/presearch/)token with presearch.
 Before use this bot you need to register here [presearch](https://presearch.com/signup?rid=4001906)

 Disclaimer: This use is against TOS of presearch.
 Its use is your responsibility.